 Music (& other fun Mess Making): Russ Scarola

-Russ is the papa of Mixed Greens alum, Jenner, and of current Mixed Greens rock star, Jalen, who now shares his love of music and teaching with the whole MG crew!
+Russ is the papa of Mixed Greens alum, Jenner and Jalen, who now shares his love of music and teaching with the whole MG crew!
 “You haven’t learned something until you’ve created with it!”
 When not learning from his two adventure seeking boys, Russell Scarola teaches art-integration to future teachers in the Hutchins Department of Liberal Studies at Sonoma State University.
 Recent community projects have included designing recycled materials and mentoring student projects for the Sonoma County STEAM SHOWCASE.
 Russ’s passions include volleyball, playing guitar, and creative writing, but his biggest joy is in helping people of all backgrounds enjoy science and encouraging more voices to be involved in how best we can guide our human ingenuity.